 Why Marketing Automation?

 - No unnecessary spam.
-In fact, the emails are highly relevant and interesting
+The emails are highly relevant and interesting.

-- No pestering calls from Sales Team to buy
+- No pestering calls from sales to buy.

-- The process is fast- you get acknowledgments and replies instantly
+- The process is fast- customers get acknowledgments and replies instantly.

-In short, it is a seamless journey that gives the lead more reason to buy from you, or at the very least form an extremely positive opinion.
+In short, it is a seamless journey that gives the lead more reason to buy from you.